 Other more serious but rare complications include:

-Bleeding.
-Varicose veins near the surface of the skin may burst and cause bleeding.
-This bleeding can be reoccuring and require medical attention.
+- Bleeding: Varicose veins near the surface of the skin may burst and cause bleeding.
+This bleeding can be reoccurring and require medical attention.

 - Ulcers: Painful ulcers can develop near varicose veins as a result of fluid retention, inflammation, and increased blood pressure.